Minnesota Wild: Reverse Retro jersey

 In the 2020–21 season, the Wild unveiled a "Reverse Retro" jersey in collaboration with Adidas.
 The uniform was a callback to the late 1970s Minnesota North Stars white uniform, with the Wild logo recolored to match the team's green and gold scheme.
 This design was reused again in the 2022–23 season, but with green now the base color.

 Winter Classic jersey

-For the 2022 NHL Winter Classic, the Wild unveiled a special edition jersey inspired by various early Minnesota hockey teams.
+For the 2022 Winter Classic, the Wild unveiled a special edition jersey inspired by various early Minnesota hockey teams.
 The jersey is primarily green with red shoulder yoke and red and wheat stripes.
 The front of the uniforms featured the Minneapolis–Saint Paul (MPLS.–ST. PAUL) identifier around three symbols: a red Minnesota state silhouette with "MN" inside, and two wheat stars referencing Gemini, the twin constellation.
 Brown gloves and pants were used to reflect early 20th century hockey gear.

+25th Anniversary jersey

+During the 2025–26 season, the Wild brought back their original 2000–2013 white jersey for four games to commemorate the franchise's 25th anniversary in the NHL.

 Goal horn and songs

 The team has had a goal horn each season since its inception.
-The horn model is a Kahlenberg Q-3A which was given to the team by Daktronics (the same company that made the scoreboard).
 The Wild are one of the few teams to not blast their goal horn whenever they score in a shootout.